 Today, the CDC and DEA have focused their efforts on prohibiting fentanyl production in the United States because of the frequency it is also found lacing illegal drugs like heroin and cocaine.
 It’s essential to catch the signs early and enroll your child in our adolescent fentanyl use treatment program.

 “I wish I could give more than 5 stars.
 The treatment our son received at Stonewater was top-notch and will stick with him forever.
 Each staff member will forever hold a special place in our hearts.
 They went above and beyond in caring for Andrew and for our entire family!
 Stonewater saved his life and his future is so much brighter.
 This was a definite game-changer for us and for our son!
 I HIGHLY recommend Stonewater and all that they have to offer!”

 SIGNS OF FENTANYL DEPENDENCE

 Fentanyl is a highly addictive and potent drug, making recreational use, especially for youth who have no exposure to opioids, even more dangerous.
 The dosage can be fatal when not precise and medically administered, and users can become addicted after just one use.
-Like heroin, it is an opioid, but Fentanyl can be 50 times stronger than heroin alone.
-At an increasingly alarming rate, heroin is sold laced with the far more deadly fentanyl, and the user is completely unaware until administering the drug.
+Like heroin, it is an opioid.
+However, fentanyl can be 50 times stronger than heroin alone.
+Furthermore, drug manufacturers lace heroin with the far more deadly fentanyl at an increasingly alarming rate, and the user is entirely unaware until they begin administering the drug.

-There is also a likelihood that adolescents using fentanyl will further misuse it by combining with alcohol or other drugs.
-Fentanyl alone is dangerous with such a high potency, and combining it with other drugs that alter the perception of reality can be even riskier.
+There is also a likelihood that adolescents using fentanyl will further misuse it by combining it with alcohol or other drugs.
+Fentanyl alone is dangerous with such a high potency, and combining it with other substances that alter the perception of reality can be even riskier.

 - Chronic fatigue